LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 ![](img/s_26.png)

-` Figure-20: All radar paramters reading are incorrect , version v1.3 (2024)`
+` Figure-20: All radar parameters reading are incorrect , version v1.3 (2024)`

 Regardless of whether the IoT engineer reboots the IoT OS or resets the configuration file, the problem persists.
 The IoT device is now permanently compromised!